DR CHARLOTTE RUSSELL – CLINICAL PSYCHOLOGIST AND FOUNDER

 Dr Charlotte Russell

-DR JILL DUNBAR – REGULAR CONTRIBUTOR
+DR JILL DUNBAR – GUEST CONTRIBUTOR

 I’m Dr Jill Dunbar, and I’m a Clinical Psychologist.
 I trained in the UK and worked in NHS Scotland for many years, before relocating to Seoul, South Korea.
 I have a strong interest in neuropsychology as well as general mental health and well being.